greystate/object-builder/README.md

 ## Installation

 To run the app you'll need a webserver of some sorts.
-I use [Pow](http://pow.cx/) because it's dead simple to setup on a new machine.
+I used to use [Pow](http://pow.cx/) because it's dead simple to setup on a new machine.
 Pow automatically serves static files in the `public` directory so once you've configured the app as a Pow site it should be working.
+Nevertheless, since **CodeKit 2** was released, I've been using its internal web server though, since it's one less thing to worry about.

 I use the *Nimbus Sans Extended* font from [Typekit](http://typekit.com/) so you'll have to configure your own Typekit account if you want to use that.
 You'll need to replace the script in the `_type.kit` file (or directly in `index.html`)